cortex-js/cortexjs.io/src/docs/compute-engine.md

 ## Formating

-A given mathematical expression can be represented in multiple equivalent ways as a MathJSON expression.
+A mathematical expression can be represented in multiple equivalent ways as a MathJSON expression.
 A **form** is used to specify a representation.

 The most common forms are `"full"` where only transformations necessary to make the expression a valid JSON expression are applied and `"canonical"` that applies rules to perform some basic simplifications and ordering of the elements of the expression.

 **To transform an expression using the rules for a particular form**, use the